nextcloud/documentation/developer_manual/app/tutorial.rst

 In our case we want to create an integration test for the udpate method without mocking out the **NoteMapper** class so we actually write to the existing database.

-To do that create a new file called **ownnotes/tests/integration/NoteIntegrationTest.php** with the following content:
+To do that create a new file called **ownnotes/tests/Integration/NoteIntegrationTest.php** with the following content:

 .. code-block:: php

     <?php
-    namespace OCA\OwnNotes\Controller;
+    namespace OCA\OwnNotes\Tests\Integration\Controller;

     use OCP\AppFramework\Http\DataResponse;
     use OCP\AppFramework\App;